Date | Rate | Change |

 ---|

-The AUD/USD pair drops sharply to near the psychological support of 0.6500 in the North American trading session on Wednesday.
-The Aussie pair weakens as the US Dollar (USD) bounces back strongly as traders doubt whether the Federal Reserve (Fed) will cut interest rates again in the December meeting.
-The US Dollar Index (DXY), which tracks the Greenback’s value against six major currencies, rebounds to near 106.60.
+The AUD/USD pair rises sharply to near 0.6330 in North American trading hours on Monday.
+The Aussie pair attracts significant bids as the US Dollar (USD) trades cautiously, with investors turning cautious over the United States (US) economic outlook.
+The US Dollar Index (DXY), which tracks the Greenback’s value against six major currencies, trades around 103.50, the lowest level seen in four months.

 One of the most significant factors for the Australian Dollar (AUD) is the level of interest rates set by the Reserve Bank of Australia (RBA).
 Because Australia is a resource-rich country another key driver is the price of its biggest export, Iron Ore.
 The health of the Chinese economy, its largest trading partner, is a factor, as well as inflation in Australia, its growth rate and Trade Balance.
 Market sentiment – whether investors are taking on more risky assets (risk-on) or seeking safe-havens (risk-off) – is also a factor, with risk-on positive for AUD.